T

 +

 The currency used in Ibiza, as in the rest of Spain, is the Euro (€).
 Credit and debit cards are widely accepted in most establishments, including hotels, restaurants, and larger shops.
-However, it's advisable to carry some cash for smaller purchases, local markets, or in more remote areas where card facilities might be limited.
+However, it's advisable to carry some cash for smaller purchases, local markets, or in more remote areas.
+ATMs are also widely available.

 Is Ibiza safe at night?